-The traditional client review cycle looks something like this:
+A healthier review cycle looks like this:

 Enabling the Feedback Widget

-prev --feedback .
+prev create . --feedback

 That's it. prev injects a lightweight JavaScript widget into the preview environment.
 No changes to your source code.
 No npm packages to install.
 No configuration files to update.